V-11/CTF/CyberTalents/Digital Forensics/[MEDIUM] Music Chair.md

 Well, I'm not a music guru at all and for some reasons I thought the relation between the two pictures is their music genre or something like that but NO.
 I tried to bruteforce it..
 I got 900+ strings to try ha ha ha.
-I challenged a friend to get it (as I if I got the flag already lol :D).
+I challenged a friend to get it (as if I got the flag already lol :D).
 It took both of us a lot of time..
 Let's see what we got.

-She was able to identify a very rare relation between two of them which is a **Hash Collision**
+There's a very rare relation between two of them which is a **Hash Collision**.
 ![](images/music-chair.png)

-I found another relation between two of them which is their **Timestamp**
+They also have the same **Timestamp**.
 ![](images/music-chair1.png)